Board of Directors

 Board of Directors – Ex-Officio Members

 Leslie Young is the 2018-2020 Chair of the Docent Advisory Council (DAC), and the 2016-2018 Co-Chair of the Docent Candidate Committee at The Ringling where she has been a volunteer since 2013.
 Her first job at age 8 was volunteering with her grandmother at Church and the Library in Atkinson, New Hampshire.
-From that point she volunteered at the King Edward Hospital in Bermuda while living abroad with her husband, Jim Young.
+From that point she volunteered at the King Edward Hospital in Bermuda while living abroad with her late husband, Jim Young.
 From there she spent 5 years volunteering as the designer for the gift shop at the Helen Ellis Memorial Hospital in Tarpon Springs, Florida.
 Currently as a volunteer for The Ringling, she is a docent for the Ca’ d’Zan, Art Museum, School Tours, special functions, and membership.
 She also volunteers at the Designing Women’s Boutique here in Sarasota whose primary focus is support of the Asolo Theater and the arts.
 Along the path of volunteerism, she added a BA in Political Science degree from the University of Tampa, created an export company in Bermuda, and spent 18 years in corporate America on outside sales.
 Leslie has one granddaughter who just happens to live in Sarasota.
 “Birdie” is her favorite of all her volunteering jobs.